wixette/dotted-chinese-fonts/converter/README.md

 node pcf2opentype.js --help
 ```

-Wen Quan Yi font usually contains over 20K glyphs.
-It requires a lot
+WenQuanYi font usually covers over 20K Unicode glyphs.
+It requires
-of system memory to convert all the glyphs at once.
-Hence you might
+4~5GB system memory to vectorize all those glyphs.
+To avoid exceeding
-want the following command line option to execute the converter
+V8's memory limit, `node.js` has a useful command line option
-explicitly with `node`,
+`--max-old-space-size`.
+For example,

 ```
 node --max-old-space-size=8192 pcf2opentype.js ...
 ```

-## Release the font
+## Release the fonts

-This converter uses node.js module opentype.js to generate the
+The converter uses JavaScript module opentype.js to generate OpenType
-OpenType font file.
-The output file could be a bit buggy
+font file.
+The output file could be a bit buggy sometimes.
+For solving
-sometimes.
-Before releasing the font, a font editor software may be
-used to load, clean and regenerate the font.
-I use FontForge, which
+this, we can use font editor software to load, verify, clean and
-always does well in fixing trivial issues, as well as in compressing
-the font file.
+regenerate the font file.

+I use FontForge to release the generated fonts.
+FontForge does well in
+verifying and fixing format issues, and making the output file ready
+for Windows, macOS and Linux.